 From our clinic system which connects both users and clinics to our hospital system that integrates every available important service within the institution around the patient data and the care that they received, we believed that achieving significant and quality care outcomes required connecting dots via promoting effective care coordination.
 After all, a superhero doctor approach – which traditionally has been the case, is unsustainable, if not constrictive.

-While ‘interoperability’ presents a tremendous gain, it is still not the end goal.
+While ‘interoperability in healthcare’ presents a tremendous gain, it is still not the end goal.
 What connecting through data unlocks is access to information that could lead to evidence-based care protocols and if taken to heart, reduce care variabilities.

 It is apparent that hospitals globally are under tremendous challenge, not only from containing diseases but operationally with slow revenue growth that results in a sustainability challenge.